candycode/candycode.github.com/_posts/2012-07-01-moving-to-jekyll-1.md

 host it on _GitHub_ and hook it up with various external services to add _RSS_ feeds, discussions and contact forms.

-Let's' start by looking at what are the options available for hosting a website.
+Let's start by looking at what are the options available for hosting a website.

 ##Website hosting options